 The best time of year

 In the spring, rising water temperatures make catfish more active.
 The change in water makes the fish scatter more.
-If you want trophy catfish, the months of late March, April and early May are the best.
-In the winters, you can catch blue and channel catfish.
+If you want trophy catfish, the months of late March, April, and early May are the best.
+In the winter, you can catch blue and channel catfish.
 In the summer, you can find three species of catfish spawning.
-Many anglers also fish in the night as days can get pretty hot.
+Many anglers also fish at night as days can get pretty hot.
 In the fall, until water temperatures are stable, locating catfish can be difficult.